Apple and unions: Apple Retail Union

 In 2022, Communications Workers of America (CWA) launched an effort to help Apple retail stores unionize.
-The campaign is a part of CODE-CWA, CWA's effort to unionize tech and gaming.
+The campaign is a part of Campaign to Organize Digital Employees, CWA's effort to unionize tech and gaming.

 On April 20, 2022, the first Apple store in the United States filed a petition for union recognition with the NLRB.
 The store is located in Atlanta, Georgia and of the 30% of authorization cards required for the 107-employee location in Cumberland Mall, the workers gathered 70%.
 The union, led by Derrick Bowles and Sydney Rhodes, refers to themselves as "Apple Workers Union".
 The vote was scheduled to take place on June 2, 2022, but was later withdrawn after what workers alleged to be "intimidation".
 In December, the NLRB corroborated that Apple violated federal labor law.

 In May 2022, CWA filed an unfair labor practice report against Apple, claiming the company held captive audience meetings to counter unionization efforts.
 The same month, CWA filed another complaint, alleging Apple interrogated workers about labor activity, prohibited the posting of pro-union flyers and held mandatory anti-union presentations at the World Trade Center store in Manhattan, New York.
 In September, the NLRB issued a complaint against Apple alleging discrimination against union supporters and interrogating staff, which Apple denied.

 On May 25, 2022, workers at Oxmoor Center in Louisville, Kentucky announced their union drive with CWA.

 On February 21, 2022, retail workers at the Apple store in Grand Central Terminal, in New York City, voted to affiliate themselves with Workers United under the name "Fruit Stand Workers United".
-An organizer had reached out to Scarlett "distraught" after the union's prior partnership had unexpectedly dissolved.
-Scarlett, who had previously work for Starbucks, was helping unionize the coffee chain and connected the organizers to her Workers United contact, reviving the effort.
+An organizer had reached out to Cher Scarlett "distraught" after the union's prior partnership had unexpectedly dissolved.
+Scarlett, who had previously worked for Starbucks, was helping unionize the coffee chain and connected the organizers to her Workers United contact, reviving the effort.
 In April 2022, the workers began gathering signatures to file a petition for union representation with the NLRB.
 In June 2022, a press release by Workers United announced that CWA's Apple Retail Union will take over supporting Fruit Stand Workers United.

 In September 2022, workers at Apple's Penn Square store in Oklahoma, filed a petition with the NLRB to hold a union election.
 The following month, they became the second unionized Apple store in the country with workers voting 56–32 in favor of unionizing.

-In Columbus, Ohio in the Easton Town Center store, Apple circulated fliers promoting a "a dedicated working group that can be used as a formal means for employees and leaders to provide feedback on both local and retail organization-wide initiatives, policies and practices."
-In response, CWA filed a complaint with the NLRB on December 16th 2022, alleging that Apple interfered with unionization efforts by setting up its own pseudo-union controlled by the employer.
+In Columbus, Ohio in the Easton Town Center store, Apple circulated fliers promoting "a dedicated working group that can be used as a formal means for employees and leaders to provide feedback on both local and retail organization-wide initiatives, policies and practices."
+In response, CWA filed a complaint with the NLRB on December 16, 2022, alleging that Apple interfered with unionization efforts by setting up its own pseudo-union controlled by the employer.